ShravaniAWanjari/ShravaniAWanjari/README.md

 My toolkit includes **Python, C++, R**, and I know my way around **Docker, Kubernetes, FastAPI, and AWS** for deployment.

-Currently building an **Autonomous XAI Agent** for financial market insights and learning R and OCaml.
+Currently optimizing a trading bot for a live trading competition.

 ## Skills